yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

 | **Time-based Animation** | Progressive reveal animation on page load | Circles appear gradually from innermost to outermost ring after refresh |
 | **Perlin Noise** | Organic, fluid movement patterns | Circles orbit around each other with stars floating; positions and colors randomize on refresh |

-**My unique contribution:** Real-time audio reactivity with frequency-specific circle responses, creating a direct visual representation of the music's harmonic content.

 ---